deft-plus/fragment/testing/README.md

 ### Spy on Real Functions

-Use `spyOn` to observe calls to real functions without replacing their implementations.
+Use `spy` to observe calls to real functions without replacing their implementations.

 ```typescript
 import { spy } from '@fragment/testing';